Opinion | Can Democrats sell Biden’s agenda? New ads test a different approach.

-The new ads come from Build Back Together, the Democratic group whose mission is to sell the Build Back Better agenda.
+The ads come from Building Back Together, a Democratic group whose mission is to sell the Build Back Better agenda.
 Backed by nearly $2.5 million, the ads will run mostly in major markets in states with big 2022 Senate contests, such as Arizona, New Hampshire and Nevada.

 The ads seek to directly address voter concerns about inflation, and then quickly pivot to a specific recitation of how Biden’s agenda will bring down costs on multiple fronts:

 Note that the ads don’t directly say inflation is a problem.
 But they clearly speak to the difficulties it is creating for people.
-It then discusses how BBB will reduce health care and prescription drug costs (via expanded Affordable Care Act subsidies and allowing the federal government to negotiate drug prices) and give people a tax cut (with the expanded child tax credit).
+It then discusses how Biden’s agenda would reduce health care and prescription drug costs (via expanding Affordable Care Act subsidies and allowing the federal government to negotiate drug prices) and give people a tax cut (with the expanded child tax credit).

-The ads also tout provisions that would fund that agenda by getting the wealthy to pay what they already owe (via beefed up IRS enforcement), to defuse the GOP attack that Biden will raise taxes on ordinary Americans.
+The ads also tout provisions that would fund that agenda by getting the wealthy to pay what they already owe (via beefed up IRS enforcement) to defuse the GOP attack that Biden will raise taxes on ordinary Americans.

-You can think of these ads as an effort to answer a conundrum: How to address the fact that the economy is in many ways rebounding, even as this is being obscured for voters by inflation and snarled supply chains.
+You can think of these ads as an effort to answer a conundrum: How to address the fact that the economy is in many ways rebounding, even as that is being obscured for voters by inflation and snarled supply chains.

 As Neil Irwin reports, this is the fundamental contradiction of the Biden economy.
 Wealth and income are rising, job prospects are brightening, and workers feel a newfound sense of mobility, yet people remain scarred by inflation and a kind of PTSD from the covid-19 deep freeze.